The American Peace Society: A Centennial History, 1828-1928

 Europe’s Welfare Policies: The Frayed Safety Net

 European Policy Analysis, Vo.
-1, No. 1: Europe’s Welfare Policies: The Frayed Safety Net Edited by Klaus Schubert, Nils Bandelow, Peter Biegelbauer, and Fritz Sager Purchase on Amazon | Purchase on CreateSpace | Open Access Contents: Editorial Introduction to the First Issue of European Policy Analysis Enhancing gender equity through evidence-based policymaking?
-Theorizing and tracing the use of… Continue reading Europe’s Welfare Policies: The Frayed Safety Net
+1, No. 1: Europe’s Welfare Policies: The Frayed Safety Net Edited by Klaus Schubert, Nils Bandelow, Peter Biegelbauer, and Fritz Sager Purchase on Amazon | Open Access Contents: Editorial Introduction to the First Issue of European Policy Analysis Enhancing gender equity through evidence-based policymaking?
+Theorizing and tracing the use of systematic knowledge in… Continue reading Europe’s Welfare Policies: The Frayed Safety Net

 Toward the Abyss: Israel and the Palestinians